 Que sont les documents financiers ?
 Lorsque vous commencez à collaborer avec des institutions financières pour sécuriser votre argent et traiter vos transactions financières, il est important que vous appreniez à tenir des documents financiers précis.
 Ces documents, papier et électroniques, vous permettront de savoir où se trouvent votre argent et vos actifs, ainsi que le Read More…

-Protecting Against Fraud In the past, information about your bank transactions, credit card transactions, investment statements, and other financial paperwork came through paper documents.
+How to Spot a Scam in Canada In the past, information about your bank transactions, credit card transactions, investment statements, and other financial paperwork came through paper documents.
 People were told to keep these documents safe or shred them when they were not longer needed.
-Today, the majority of our financial records can be accessed online.
-Apart from a Read More…
+Today, the majority of our financial records can be accessed Read More…

 Credit reports contains your credit history – both the good and the bad.
 If you watch late-night TV, you may have seen a few commercials offering free credit reports, so you might know a little about them.
 Most people don’t know how important a credit report can play in their financial lives.